Snodgrassella alvi: Appearance

 The bacteria are immobile and form colonies with other bacteria in the bays of the intestinal wall of the bee gut.
 The strains can grow on blood agar, trypticase soy agar (TSA), heart infusion agar (HIA), and lysogeny broth (LB), forming smooth, white, and round colonies about 1 millimeter or less in diameter after 2 days.

 Growth and metabolism

 The species is microaerophilic, i.e. grows best at low oxygen levels.
-A five percent CO_{2} atmosphere at a temperature of 37 °C provides optimal growth conditions, while the bacteria show very weak or no growth in air or without oxygen (anaerobic).
+A 5% CO_{2} atmosphere at a temperature of 37 °C provides optimal growth conditions, while the bacteria show very weak or no growth in air or without oxygen (anaerobic).
 In the TSA, the growth range is approximately pH 6.0 to 6.5.
 The catalase test and the test for nitrate reductases are positive, while the oxidase test (detection of the enzyme cytochrome c oxidase) is negative.
 Tests of the strains for β-glucosidase, β-galactosidase, indole production, proteolysis of gelatin, and glucose fermentation are negative.
 They are not hemolytic and show variable reactions to urease and arginine dihydrolase.

 The bacterium can use citric and malic acid as its main carbon source.